Artisan-Lab/RULF/README.md

 After above instructions, You will get an executable `fuzz-target-generator` in the directory `$WORKDIR/RULF/build/x86_64-unknown-linux-gnu/stage2/bin`.
 You can add this directory to your environmental variable `$PATH`.

-### Dockerfile
-We also prepare a dockerfile to manage dependencies of RULF.
-You can run `./docker_build`  to build a docker image.
-Build may sometimes fail due to network problems.

 ### How to use this tool to generate targets for a given library?